Hi and welcome to the Humanities Department page!

 In the Humanities Department we are dedicated to providing students with access to high quality learning activities and assessment that will engage and stimulate.

 The Australian History and Geography Curriculums are fully embedded within our Years 7-10 curriculum and teachers are utilising both school based units and resources.
-In 2025 we are implementing the new Australian Curriculum v9.0 for Year 7-10.
-While in Senior our general subjects in Year 11 have a new Syllabus.
-This means our Senior teachers are making adjustments while our Junior staff will be reviewing.

 If you have any queries or questions in regard to our Department please feel free to contact me.